ChrisDietrich405/earthsave-baltimore/README.md

-# earthsave-baltimore
+# Earthsave Baltimore

-This app is a website for a nonprofit.
-This project includes bootstrap and also the useContext React Hook
+Earthsave Baltimore is a non profit organization promoting healthy eating and veganism.
+For this project I used the React JS framework along with different libraries such as sass, react-router-dom, bootstrap, toastify.

 ## How To Run This Project